harleypig/dotvim/docs/LANGUAGE_SETUP_TEMPLATE.md

 ### External Packages Used

+Install via `pipx`:
+* [package-name](link) - Brief description of the package and its purpose.
+    Include installation method (prefer pipx over pip where applicable).

+Install via `npm`:
+* [package-name](link) - Brief description of the package and its purpose.
+    Include installation method (prefer pipx over pip where applicable).

+Install via package manager:
 * [package-name](link) - Brief description of the package and its purpose.
     Include installation method (prefer pipx over pip where applicable).